shivang-exe/laravel-10-notes/25 fileUploading.md

 For all of these configurations are already pre-written.
 But for 'local+public' : means anyone from public can access the assets inside this folder which is inside another folder which is not allowed to access publicly.
-How? through a soft.
+How? through a soft link.

 A soft link has been created from storage/app/public to another folder where users can only get access to public folder items.